TechTucson/TC2-BBS-mesh/ENHANCEMENT-SUN.md

 # Let's now have the bot tell us Sunrise and Sunset Times.

+### requirements.txt
+- We'll need to add *suntime* to the requirements.txt file that way when we do our pip install we ensure all dependencies are accounted for.

+-
 ### config.ini
 - Let's scroll down to the utilities_menu_items and add T
 - It should look something like this now: